wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Paladin.md

 DISCIPLINE:
 Entrench: Block.
 Next turn, block
-Shield Wall: If this is your only action this turn, big block Shield of Faith (2 Inscription): Block.
-Passively gain DEF equal to its imbued power Pray (3 Inscription): Restore STA, scaling with imbued power
+Shield Wall: If this is your only action this turn, big block Shield of Faith (2 Inscription): Gain non-decaying block.
+For each turn channeled in this slot, heal Pray (3 Inscription): Restore STA, scaling with imbued power

 VISION: